rdbo/libmem/docs/api/python/LM_GetProcess.md

 # Description

-Gets information about the calling process
+Gets information about the calling process.

 # Return Value